pmlmodelling/nctoolkit/docs/source/parallel.rst

 Parallel processing
 ===================

-nctoolkit is written to enable rapid processing and analysis of NetCDF files, and this includes the ability to process in parallel.
+nctoolkit is written to enable rapid processing and analysis of netCDF files, and this includes the ability to process in parallel.
 Two methods of parallel processing are available.
 First is the ability to carry out operations on multi-file datasets in parallel.
 Second is the ability to